mrmrcoleman/autocon2_workshop/README.md

 1. Network discovery - Scans a list of IPs or subnets to find any network devices in the network
 2. Device discovery - Logs into specific devices to extract their configurations

 [Slurp'it](https://slurpit.io/) is a fully featured discovery tool.
 As the website says "If there’s a `show` command we can slurp’it!"
-Slurp'it can also do network discovery across a large selection of network devices and can also do network discovery, but we won't be using that functionality in this workshop.
+Slurp'it can also do device discovery across a large selection of network devices and can also do network discovery, but we won't be using that functionality in this workshop.

 Let's slurp our network devices into Slurp'it!
 First we need to get the IP and port for Slurp'it.